specklesystems/speckle-docs/user/unreal.md

  1. The UE plugin **does not provide a reflection based (de)serializer**.
    Object Models implement their own (de)serialization logic in the form of manually parsing JSON properties.
  2. **Only certain Object Models are provided** out of the box, while most are direct ports of Objects kit, some are not!
- 4. The Speckle Type is defined in the Object Model's constructor, not by it's Namespace like in .NET.
+ 4. The Speckle Type is defined in the Object Model's constructor, not by its Namespace like in .NET.
  5. Units are applied while parsing (rather than ToNative conversion - subject to change)

 To implement your own Unreal Object Model, simply create a new class inheriting from `UBase`.